erezcoh4/SIDIS_at_BAND/README.md

 Nov-23, 2021
 -------------
-1. Moved to merging BAND events with SIDIS, such that these files are from neutron-BAND files of final skims
+1. Moved to merging BAND events with SIDIS, such that these files are from neutron-BAND files of final skims, from */volatile/clas12/users/segarrae/BAND/v3.1/10.2/final/tagged*

 Nov-11, 2021